-- Fine Arts Oil, Chalk, Charcoal, Dyes, Pastels, Pencil, Ink, Acrylic, or Watercolor on canvas, canvas board, paper, weed, metal, or textiles, framed as a picture, prepared for hanging. - o Stretched canvas art on a wooden frame is considered prepared for hanging if the frame has a hanger. - Clay and Ceramics - o Any original item made out of clay; may be fired or unfired, hand formed, or thrown on a wheel. - Self-hardening, fire/oven-cured, and/or cornstarch clays are acceptable. - o Items can include but are not limited to: clay statues, bowls, etc. - Leather and Jewelry - o Any leather stamping, carving, tooling, lacing, or stitching - Any jewelry piece made from any medium is acceptable for exhibits - Three-Dimensional - The piece must be observable on at least three sides. - Should be either free-standing or prepared to be hung. - o Craft and performed or assembled projects are not acceptable. - General Crafts - This category incorporates miscellaneous pieces that do not correspond to the four above-mentioned categories.
+- Fine Arts Oil, Chalk, Charcoal, Dyes, Pastels, Pencil, Ink, Acrylic, or Watercolor on canvas, canvas board, paper, weed, metal, or textiles, framed as a picture, prepared for hanging. - Stretched canvas art on a wooden frame is considered prepared for hanging if the frame has a hanger. - Clay and Ceramics - o Any original item made out of clay; may be fired or unfired, hand formed, or thrown on a wheel.

+- Self-hardening, fire/oven-cured, and/or cornstarch clays are acceptable. - o Items can include but are not limited to: clay statues, bowls, etc. - Leather and Jewelry - o Any leather stamping, carving, tooling, lacing, or stitching - Any jewelry piece made from any medium is acceptable for exhibits - Leather project kits are acceptable due to leather being precut for particular projects - If a 4-H member makes their own leather pattern that should be explained in the rubric and the pattern included - Three-Dimensional - The piece must be observable on at least three sides. - Should be either free-standing or prepared to be hung. - o Craft and performed or assembled projects are not acceptable. - General Crafts - This category incorporates miscellaneous pieces that do not correspond to the four above-mentioned categories.

-ENGINEERING & TECHNOLOGY (Including: Aerospace/Rocketry, Ag Mechanics Welding, Astronomy, Building Block Engineering, Computer Science, Electric & Renewable Energy, Robotics, Small Engines, Uncrewed Aircraft Systems, Woodworking)
+ENGINEERING&TECHNOLOGY(Including: Aerospace/Rocketry, Ag Mechanics Welding, Astronomy, Building Block Engineering, Computer Science, Electric & Renewable Energy, Robotics, Small Engines, Uncrewed Aircraft Systems, Woodworking)

 - Read 4-H and FFA General Rules - This only lists classes.
 Before selecting a class, make sure to read Kansas State Fair Rules for Guidelines for each category.
-Rules are found at this link/page: https://kansas4-h.org/events-activities/fairs/kansas-state-fair/index.html - Members 7-9 may compete in the first class under each category.
+Rules are found at this link/page: https://bit.ly/2025StateFair - Members 7-9 may compete in the first class under each category.